alvaroandresgarayromero/patient-visit-model/app/backend/README.md

 As part of the Full-Stack Udacity Nanodegree Capstone final project, the scope of the nurse process web application will focus on the implementation of the Assessment feature.
 This feature consists of supporting three user roles: Nurse, Patient, Admin.
-The application uses AUTH0 for application and user authentication and permissions.
+The application uses AUTH0 for authentication and permissions for the application and user.
-The application uses POSTGRES DB with two main tables: visit and assessment.
+The application uses POSTGRES DB with two main tables: visit and vitalsigns.
-The visit table records the time the nurse and patient assessment occurred.
+The visit table records the time the nurse and patient assessment occurred, and the vital sign table records patient medical objective data such as a patient temperature.
-The assessment table records patient medical objective data such as vital signs.
+It is important to note that one vital sign record exist per visit.
+It is not possible to have more than one vital sign record per visit.

 By completing this project, the student will have had the opportunity to implement all concepts learned throughout the program, which include architecting relational database models in Python, utilizing SQLAlchemy to conduct database queries, following RESTful principles of API development, structuring endpoints to respond to HTTP methods, including error handling, enabling role based authentication and roles-based access control with Autho0 (third-party authentication software as a service API), running Docker Containers, hosting the application live via Heroku, executing unit test, creating requirements, and documentation of a web API.

 [Getting Started](#Getting-Started) |